KitchAIv1/maxpulse-app/README.md

 ### V2 Engine Integration
 The app uses the **V2 Engine Connector** to extract dynamic weekly targets from the 90-day transformation roadmap:

-**Data Source**: The transformation roadmap is created by the MaxPulse Dashboard assessment flow and stored in:
+**Data Source**: The transformation roadmap is created by the MaxPulse Dashboard assessment flow and stored in user profiles:
 ```
-activation_codes.onboarding_data.v2Analysis.transformationRoadmap
+app_user_profiles.onboarding_data.v2Analysis.transformationRoadmap
+(or extracted from user's existing health assessment data)
 ```

 **Target Extraction**: